 Also Read: 5 Best Bluetooth Earphones In India June 2022

-How To Check Battery Life Or Health In An Android Phone Via A Dial Code Method
+Check Battery Life In An Android Phone Via A Dial Code Method

 All Android Phones come with a secret option.
 This is accessible after putting a certain set of numbers, hashes, and asterisks in the Dial Pad.